 Companies can still opt for other standards depending on their needs and market requirements.

 However, GFSI certification provides a competitive advantage in the global marketplace.
-Any retailers and food service providers require their suppliers to be GFSI certified, making it almost essential for companies looking to do business with major players in the industry, such as Walmart, Target, Amazon, or Costco as we mentioned.
+Retailers and food service providers require their suppliers to be GFSI certified, making it almost essential for companies looking to do business with major players in the industry, such as Walmart, Target, Amazon, or Costco, as I mentioned.

 To summarize the major schemes, the table below compares key aspects of BRCGS, SQF, FSSC 22000, IFS, and GLOBALG.A.P. – including their typical scope, primary focus, where they’re commonly used, and examples of notable users.